-It’s not until 1998 that pay per click first appeared as an option for marketers.
+It was not until 1998 that pay-per-click first appeared as an option for marketers.
 Goto.com was an upstart search engine, powered by Inktomi, another popular search engine at the time.
 The owner of Goto.com came up with the ingenious idea of allowing businesses to pay to appear at the top of the search engine results for certain keywords.

 And, they wouldn’t need to pay by impression, they would only pay if a site visitor clicked on their ad.
 At the time this was revolutionary stuff.
 But we were still in the heyday of the whole dotcom boom and most of today’s internet giants were still finding their feet.

 In the mid to late 90s, search syndication was also starting to become a thing, and by extension so were these paid ads.
 Sites like Yahoo! powered their search results from the most popular search engine of the day, Alta Vista.

 Google was born in 1998 and quickly established itself as the superior search engine.
 Needing to monetize, Google spotted the potential in the Goto.com model, and in offering their search and their paid results for syndication.

 Early ad fraud: 1999

 In this brave new world, the existence of ad fraud was felt pre-2000.
 In fact, a research paper released in 1999 found that there were already several relatively sophisticated forms of ad fraud being perpetuated online.